granstua527/RM_CRM/README.md

     The entry of contract information includes some redundant processes this web app intends to automate into a single process.

 Build Structure:
     Using Node.js, the web app is built around the web server chosen to be AWS Lambda.
-From this server, there will be a script that calls Monday.com to seek (every 15 minutes) if data is updated from Monday.com.
+From this controller, there will be a script that calls Monday.com to seek (every 15 minutes) if data is updated from Monday.com.
 If it is, then it returns this data and sends it to Hubspot.

-Next steps:
-    SDK usage from server to Monday.com and ask if updated AWS Send database/cache stored collections

 API References:
     Monday: https://api.developer.monday.com/docs